-Before joining VdA in 2008, Teresa was an Associate with the project department at Allen & Overy (London) where she acquired expertise in the financing of projects in various jurisdictions.
-Teresa is a Partner in VdA's Infrastructures & Mobility practice and from 2011 to 2014 acquired reputation as deputy at the Cabinet of the Secretary of State for Infrastructure, Transports and Communications, being responsible for drafting and reviewing legislation concerning these sectors as well as leading negotiation teams in the context of the infrastructure PPP review requested by the bail-out arrangements applying in Portugal between 2011-2014.
-Teresa is frequently sought for leading-edge national and international transactions on project finance transactions and capital markets, mainly focused on the infrastructure and energy sectors, due to her high expertise.
+Teresa Empis Falcão has been a Partner in VdA's Infrastructure & Mobility practice since 2016.
+From 2011 to 2014, she acquired a reputation as deputy at the Cabinet of the Secretary of State for Infrastructure, Transports and Communications, being responsible for drafting and reviewing legislation concerning these sectors as well as leading negotiation teams in the context of the infrastructure PPP review requested by the bail-out arrangements applying in Portugal between 2011-2014.
+Before joining VdA in 2008, Teresa was a Senior Associate with the Projects Group at Allen & Overy (London) for over nine years, where she acquired expertise in the financing of projects in various jurisdictions.
+Teresa is frequently sought for leading-edge national and international transactions on project finance and other structured finance transactions, mainly focused on the infrastructure and energy sectors, due to her high expertise.
 She has extensive experience in overseas markets, particularly in Portuguese-speaking African countries, namely Mozambique.

-Ana Luís de Sousa
+VdA

+Tel:

++351 21 311 3584

-Vieira de Almeida Rua Dom Luís I, 28 1200-151 Lisboa Portugal
+Rua Dom Luís I, 28

-Tel: +351 21 311 3422 Email: als@vda.pt URL: www.vda.pt
+Email:

+tef@vda.pt

+1200-151 Lisboa

+URL:

+www.vda.pt

+Portugal

-Ana is a Partner in the Energy & Natural Resources practice.
+Ana Luís de Sousa is a Partner and Head of Practice in the Energy & Natural Resources practice area.
 She is widely recognised as an expert in the development and financing of cross-sector projects.

-Over the past 15 years, Ana has been involved in several road infrastructures, PPP in the health sector, water and waste concessions, as well as energy (including renewable energies) projects, in Portugal and in all of VdA Legal Partners' jurisdictions, acting as legal adviser to the administrative authorities, sponsors and financial institutions.
+Over the past 18 years, Ana has been involved in several road infrastructures, PPP in the health sector, water and waste concessions, as well as energy (including renewable energies) projects, in Portugal and in all of VdA Legal Partners' jurisdictions, acting as legal adviser to the administrative authorities, sponsors and financial institutions (in particular, investment banking and EIB).